judo347/AAU-Notes/AD Algorithms and Datastructures/lek06 - Heapsort + ADTs.md

-# Heapsort and ADTs
+# Heapsort and ADTs: Heapify.

-Heapi

 #### Heap